Jausmy/Store-Analytics/README.md

 The Product Revenue Summary Dashboard provides an overview of revenue trends by product category:
 -	Total Annual Revenue by Product Category: Shows total annual revenue for each product category and year-over-year percentage change.
 -	Product Category Percentage of Total Annual Revenue: Shows the percentage contribution of each product category to total annual revenue.
--	Revenue Trend for Each Category: Shows the revenue trend for each category over time, with year-over-year percentage change.
+-	Revenue Trend for Each Category: Shows the revenue trend for each category over time, with the year-over-year percentage change.
-(Insert visualizations: Clustered bar charts and bar-line graph showing product category performance)

 #### Key Observations from Product Revenue Summary Dashboard
--	Accessories dominate revenue: Accessories consistently generate the highest revenue among all product categories, accounting for 53% of total annual revenue.
+-	Accessories dominate revenue: Accessories consistently generate the highest revenue among all product categories, accounting for 53% of total annual revenue each year.
 -	Games show consistent performance: Games consistently contribute around 39% of total annual revenue.
--	Board games and collectibles have lower contributions: Board games and collectibles have relatively lower contributions to total revenue, with 6% and 2% respectively.
+-	Board games and collectibles have lower contributions: Board games and collectibles have relatively lower contributions to total revenue, with a consistent 6% and 2% respectively.
 -	All categories experienced significant growth in 2021: All product categories experienced significant year-over-year revenue growth in 2021 compared to 2020.
 -	Slight decline in revenue for most categories in 2022: Most product categories experienced a slight decline in revenue in 2022 compared to 2021.